 What Trends Are You Seeing?

-I am passionate about supporting caregivers to gain confidence, increase problem solving skills, and self-esteem.
+I am passionate about supporting caregivers to gain confidence, and increase problem-solving skills, and self-esteem.
 Caregiving is hard work filled with emotional ups and downs.
 Statistics prove that caregivers suffer physical and mental illness from caregiving duties.
 And even worse, caregivers have no idea where to turn for trusted support and reliable advice.

 I have disagreed with many physicians and been fired by a few who told me my client was old and did not deserve care.
-Negotiation with care professionals in nursing homes, assisted living, and memory care occurred when I wanted better care for my clients.
+Negotiations with care professionals in nursing homes assisted living, and memory care occurred when I wanted better care for my clients.
 No isn’t a word I like to hear.
 Collaboration is music to my ears.

 The good news is that solutions and hope exist for collaboration and ongoing learning.
 Healthcare professionals also benefit from increasing healthcare and financial literacy.
 While we work in the industry, there is always more to learn.